srph/angular-infinite-scroll/README.md

 - No tests yet.
 - Does not yet support responsive thresholds.
 - Does not support horizontal scrolling.
 Callback will not be executed.
-- Does not support arrows, not just yet.
+- Does not support arrows, touches.
+Not just yet.
 - Aims to be simple as much as it can.

 ### Status